ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/beckhoff/Beckhoff-testing.md

 4. At this point they have CI for building their code
 5. We make a decision about whether the code requires any system tests and if so add some into their repository

-To actually run tests we use the Beckhoff `automation interface` which can do any of the things you can do in the Twincat XAE automatically through DCOM.
+To actually run tests we use the Beckhoff `automation interface` which can do any of the things you can do in the TwinCAT XAE automatically through DCOM.
 AC# (Beckhoff do not fully support a Python interface 😢) program (`twinCATAutomationTools`) has been written to leverage this interface in the following way to write integration tests for the Beckhoff:

 ![Overview](beckhoff_overview.png)

 1. Jenkins will pull a branch of [BeckhoffTestRunner](https://github.com/ISISComputingGroup/BeckhoffTestRunner).
 2. `build.bat` is run to do the following:
    1. Build the `TwincatAutomationTools` solution, [twinCATAutomationTools](https://github.com/Simon-Cooper/twinCATAutomationTools)
-   1. Use the `twinCATAutomationTools` to import the `test_config` into the generic Twincat Solution and build the PLC code using the `automation interface`.
+   1. Use the `twinCATAutomationTools` to import the `test_config` into the generic TwinCAT Solution and build the PLC code using the `automation interface`.
 This build will also create a `*.tpy` file, which outlines how to connect to the PLC and can be used to configure the IOC itself.
 3. The IOC test framework is started.
 This will use the `TwinCATAutomationTools` program to run a local simulated PLC.
-Then startup and test the Beckhoff twincat in the usual way.
+Then startup and test the Beckhoff TwinCAT in the usual way.

 This is currently being run on the ndw1926 node on Jenkins.
 A quirk of using this DCOM interface is that the Jenkins slave must be run as an interactive user and thus not as a service.
 To do this there is a bat file that should run on startup inside `C:\Users\ibexbuilder\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.